augmentedfabricationlab/afab_course/README.md

     conda install -c conda-forge jupyter_contrib_nbextensions
     conda install -c conda-forge jupyter_nbextensions_configurator

-After installing, restart the Jupyter notebook, and you can observe a new tab Nbextensions added to the menu.
+After installing, restart the Jupyter notebook, and you can observe a new tab Nbextensions added to the menu, last entry under "Edit".
 Install the following extensions:

 1. Split Cells Notebook - Enable split cells in Jupyter notebooks